mbhatt1/FreeBmAM/README.md

 $kldunload FreeBmAM.ko
 ```

 This is an alpha software.
-Please expect bad bad bugs.
-Let me know in the issues of this repo.

 ### Prerequisites
 Kernel source tree